-Note: This page describes insects, but not spiders.
-Spiders belong to a different class, Arachnida.
-You can read about them here.
+Note: This page describes the anatomy of insects, not spiders.
+Spiders belong to a different category, Arachnida.
+You can read all about them here.

 1. An exoskeleton

 An insect’s head is all about food intake and sensing.
 The mouthparts are designed for chewing, sucking, piercing or sponging, depending on the insect’s method for ingesting food.
 For instance, grasshoppers chew their food, while adult butterflies suck their food up.
 Mouthparts include the labrum and labium (upper and lower “lips”), the maxillae (max-SIL-ee) and the mandibles, which are sets of jaws designed to bite.
-There are some insects that don’t eat while in the adult stage and don’t have mouthparts.
+Some species of insects don’t eat while in the adult stage and lack mouthparts.

-The head is fitted with a pair of antennae (plural: an-TEN-ee; sing.: an-TEN-uh).
+The head has two antennae (plural: an-TEN-ee; sing.: an-TEN-uh).
 They serve as primary sense organs for smell, touch and taste.
 They may be long, short or stubby, feathery, bristly, straight or hair-like.
 Some even look like a string of beads.

 Most insects have two large compound eyes.
 These are formed by hundreds or even thousands of lenses called ommatidia (singular: ommatidium).
 Each lens is fixed in place and faces a direction that is slightly different from the direction faced by all the other lenses.
 And, each is equipped with an optic nerve through which it feeds its one tiny visual angle to the brain.
 The brain integrates them all together to form a complete picture.

 Compound eyes enable insects to detect motion and light changes quickly — even the slightest movement.
-Most insects have good eyesight only within a few feet, however.
+However, most insects have good eyesight only within a few feet.
 Some insects also have as many as three “simple eyes,” called ocelli (o-CELL-eye), which are cells sensitive to light and sometimes motion.

-Insects have a brain and a nerve bundle.
-The brain processes information and nerve centers elsewhere in the body do, too.
+Insects have a brain and a nerve bundle, which processes incoming information.
+Nerve centers elsewhere in the body do, too.
 Insects don’t have ears.
-Instead they detect sound as vibrations in the air.
-Some insects use antennae to pick up the vibrations, but mostly it’s the hairs on their body that do it.
+Instead, they detect sound as vibrations in the air.
+Vibrations are picked up mostly by hairs on an insect’s body, but some species detect with their antennae, too.

-The thorax is the middle part of the body and is comprised of three segments, with some parts of them hardened.
-In adults, one pair of legs is attached to each segment (many larvae are caterpillar or worm-like and don’t have legs).
+The thorax is the middle part of the body and is comprised of three segments.
+In adults, one pair of legs is attached to each segment (although, many larvae are caterpillar or worm-like and don’t have legs).
 Spiracles, which are openings for air intake, are often present in the segments.
 Wings are usually present, but not always.

 The legs are jointed and each has a femur and tibia.
 The feet are called tarsi (TAR-sigh; sing. tarsus) and the “toes” are claws.
 Besides being used for walking, legs may be used for jumping, catching prey, burrowing or swimming.
 Also, some insects make sounds by rubbing their hind legs together.
 When walking, insects usually move three legs at a time — the front and back legs on one side and the middle leg on the opposite side.
 This helps the insect maintain balance.

 Different species of insects use their legs for different purposes.
-For instance, insects who swim have legs that look like paddles.
-Insects who dig have strong front legs shaped something like shovels, while insects who jump have, as you would imagine, powerful back legs.
+For instance, insects that swim have legs that look like paddles.
+Insects that dig have strong front legs shaped something like shovels, while insects that jump have powerful back legs.

 The abdomen is usually the largest part of the body.
 Within it are the heart and aorta, trachea, digestive tract and reproductive organs.
 The abdomen is made up of six to 11 segments shaped like rings, making it very flexible.
 Along the outside are spiracles and at the tip are the external sex organs.

 The heart is long and tube-like.
-It doesn’t transport oxygen, like in humans, but it does beat regularly and pump nutrient-rich haemolymph (insect blood) to the cells and removes waste products.
+It doesn’t transport oxygen, like in humans, but it does beat regularly and pump nutrient-rich hemolymph (insect blood) to the cells and removes waste products.